top of page

 About the Program

 The oil and gas industry faces several challenges in the supply of oil and gas, both as energy and sources of chemical raw materials.
 There are a large number of areas in the world where reservoirs are in decline and a number of new reservoirs that are more challenging to produce from.
 Both present major technical challenges to the oil and gas operators.
 Of equal difficulty is maintaining the number of engineers within the industry who have the necessary skills and knowledge needed to produce oil and gas.
-This programme was developed to provide engineers entering the oil and gas industry with the background and knowledge of these challenges.
+This program was developed to provide engineers entering the oil and gas industry with the background and knowledge of these challenges.

 Module Outcome